Robustness of travelling states in generic non-reciprocal mixtures: Introduction

-\paragraph{Effects of aggregate state of mixture components}: We expect the aggregate state of each mixture component to be a key influence in the emergence of travelling states.
-We therefore tune the intra-species attraction strengths $V_{\rm AA}$ and $V_{\rm BB}$ such that the pure species A and B at equilibrium at low diffusivity (see below) are in a gas, liquid or solid state; see Supplementary Material for details and Fig.~S1 for configuration snapshots.
-In Fig.~\ref{fig:state}(a) we show the behaviour of all nine combinations of pure component aggregate states for an annular geometry ($R_{\rm in}=33$ and $R_{\rm out}=42$) and $D_0=10^{-2}$; typical configurations can be seen in Fig.~\ref{fig:phase}(b).
-It is clear from the simulation results that a travelling state where the chasing cluster achieves a reasonable velocity appears only when the chasing particles have strong inter-particle attractions.
-The same conclusion turns out to hold for other boundary conditions, e.g.\ PBC (see Supplementary Figure S2).
+\paragraph{Effects of aggregate state of mixture components:} Physically, the aggregate state of each mixture component should be key in the emergence of travelling states.
+We therefore tune the intra-species attraction strengths $V_{\rm AA}$ and $V_{\rm BB}$ such that the pure species A and B at equilibrium at low diffusivity (see below) are in a gas, liquid or solid state~\cite{SM}.
+In Fig.~\ref{fig:state}(a) we show the behaviour for the nine resulting combinations for an annular geometry ; for typical configurations see Fig.~\ref{fig:phase}(b) and Fig.~S1~\cite{SM}.
+A travelling state where the chasing cluster achieves a reasonable velocity appears only when the chasing particles have strong inter-particle attractions.
+The same conclusion turns out to hold for other boundary conditions, e.g.\ PBC (see Fig.~S2~\cite{SM}).
 The distribution of the center of mass angular velocity is generally broad when the chasing particles are in a solid state.
-Characteristic velocity peaks appear only when a solid cluster is chasing a gas (see Fig.~\ref{fig:state} (b)), making this combination the most promising candidate for travelling states.
-We will therefore adopt the corresponding interaction strengths ($V_{\rm AA}=1.0$, $V_{\rm BB}=0.0$) for the rest of the analysis.
+Characteristic velocity peaks appear only when a solid cluster is chasing a gas (Fig.~\ref{fig:state}(b)), making this combination the most promising candidate for travelling states.
+This observation also holds in the predator-prey regime $\delta>1$ and for larger system sizes (see Fig.~S8 and Fig.~S10~\cite{SM}).
+We therefore adopt the corresponding interaction strengths ($V_{\rm AA}=1$, $V_{\rm BB}=0$) for the rest of the analysis.